, , Lots And Land located at Route 8 Poland NY 13431 US #777

 New York lands with open fields, hardwoods, spruce-fir forest and trout stream: Gently rolling terrain is characteristic of lands such as these within the southwest quadrant of the Adirondack State Park.
 The hills and dales of this parcel were cleared and farmed long ago.
 As farming declined, ...

 Courtesy of: Dan Empie, Timberland Realty

-Wildlife enthusiasts will enjoy the increased exposure to their favorite species, as the forage resulting from the harvest would increase immensely.
+Wildlife enthusiasts would enjoy the increased viewings of their favorite species, as the forage resulting from a harvest would increase immensely.
 In this 'neck of the woods' it is common to see deer, bear, coyote, fox, turkey, grouse, woodcock, and a variety of waterfowl.
-The open fields lend themselves to mowing and/or planting your favorite crop.
-Secluded fields to the east would be ideal candidates for food plots where the surrounding forest give significant cover to the elusive hunter.
-A new entrance driveway on Route 8 provides access to a trail that cuts across the lot heading towards the far eastern boundary, roughly three-quarters of a mile away.
+The open fields lend themselves to food plots of your favorite crop.
+Secluded fields to the southeast would also be ideal areas for food plots, where the surrounding forest provides significant cover to the elusive hunter.
+A low lying area along the northern boundary may be an ideal location to construct a waterfowl/wildlife pond.
+A new entrance drive provides access to an existing trail that cuts across the parcel towards the far eastern boundary, roughly three-quarters of a mile away.

-There is a great opportunity here for a family, or small group of hunters to turn this old 'ag' land with woods, into an outdoor playground, flourishing with wildlife and trees for all to enjoy.
+There is a great opportunity here for a family, group of hunters or outdoor enthusiasts to turn this old 'ag' land with woods, into an outdoor playground, flourishing with wildlife and trees for all to enjoy.